Theresa Russell

-The song "Athena" by the rock group The Who, was written about a 1979 chance meeting with Pete Townshend, who was smitten and rejected by her.
-The single appears on the band's 1982 album, It's Hard.

-Biography

 Early life

-Russell was born in San Diego, California, the eldest of three children to teenage mother Carole Platt (née Mall) and Jerry Russell Paup.
+Russell was born Theresa Lynn Paup on March 20, 1957 in San Diego, California, the eldest of three children to teenage mother Carole Platt (née Mall) and Jerry Russell Paup, both natives of Burbank.
+Her father was in the United States Navy, and was stationed in San Diego at the time of her birth.
+One of Russell's grandfathers was a farmer originally from Iowa.
 When she was five years old, Russell's parents divorced, and her father relocated to Mexico.
-Her mother subsequently remarried, and moved the family to Los Angeles County, where Russell was raised primarily in Burbank.
+Her mother subsequently remarried, and moved the family to Los Angeles County, where Russell was raised in Burbank.

 Through her mother's marriage to her stepfather, she has two half-siblings.
 Russell has said she grew up in poverty, and that at times her family required food stamps to survive.
-She had a turbulent relationship with her stepfather, whom she described as "hideous", "incapable" and "an asshole," and by age thirteen, she had begun experimenting with recreational drugs.
+She had a turbulent relationship with her stepfather, whom she described as "hideous", "incapable" and "an asshole," and by age 13, she had begun experimenting with recreational drugs.
 Despite her early struggles, Russell commented in 1991: "I hate it when actors talk about what a hard time they had as kids.
 That was just my life.
 It wasn't horrible.
 When you're free, white, and over 21, how hard can it be?
 Get over it."
+As an adolescent, Russell was frequently placed in charge of her younger siblings; it was during this time that she became interested in acting after regularly watching classic films on cable television, particularly film noirs.

-At age fourteen, while a student at Burbank High School, Russell was approached while walking on a street in Los Angeles by a photographer who suggested she model.
+Russell attended Burbank High School, where she had her first acting experience portraying the titular character in a stage production of Gypsy.
+At age fourteen, she was approached while walking on a street in Los Angeles by a photographer who suggested she model.
 Suspecting the photographer merely wanted to exploit her, Russell requested that he meet her mother first, to which he obliged.
 She subsequently began modeling for a fashion photographer who was a friend of her mother.
-"I ended up having what I realise now was a long, almost like a Lolita/Humbert Humbert relationship with him—without the sex.
+"I ended up having what I realize now was a long, almost like a Lolita/Humbert Humbert relationship with him—without the sex.
 He was madly in love with me and took pictures of me a lot.
 He would come round and we would go off and shoot pictures up in the mountains."

-Russell dropped out of high school at 16 and moved in with a 28-year-old boyfriend who worked as a primal scream therapist, whom she later described as "one of the most fucked-up people I have ever met."
-She enrolled at the Lee Strasberg Institute in West Hollywood to study acting at age 17.
+Russell dropped out of high school at 16 and moved onto a horse ranch with a 28-year-old boyfriend who worked as a primal scream therapist, whom she later described as "one of the most fucked-up people I have ever met."
+She enrolled at the Lee Strasberg Institute in West Hollywood to study acting at age 17, studying there for approximately three years.